The Glory of Beer

 Our goal is simple - modernize an industry that hasn’t seen meaningful change in about 100 years.
 While there are valid reasons to use stainless steel kegs, there are more reasons not to.
 At Kegstand, we’re redesigning the keg from the ground up.
 Using composite materials, we’re building a 21st century keg.

-Unlike other new keg designs, our kegs use a mix of composites and stainless sheet to provide a reusable, robust keg that can do everything a steel keg can do - while being 30% lighter.
-Our entire aim is to provide the brewing industry with an alternative that doesn’t require an entire infrastructure change.
+Unlike other new keg designs, FiberLite Kegs use a mix of composites and stainless steel to provide a reusable, lightweight keg that can do everything a traditional steel keg can do - while being 30% lighter.
+FiberLite Kegs provide the brewing industry with an alternative that doesn’t require an entire infrastructure change.
 That’s why our kegs will match the standard dimensions of their steel counterparts and use standard sankey-style couplers.
 In addition, we’re building the first IoT enabled kegs.
 This will not only help eliminate keg loss, but help improve and optimize logistics processes in the beverage world.

-It's Been Almost 300 Years, Beer Packaging is Ready for a Change
+It's Been Almost 100 Years, Steel Kegs are Ready for an Update

 And we’re ready to provide it.
 If you’re interested in learning more about our product, or in testing some of our kegs, we’d be happy to talk to you.
 Help us bring the brewing world into the 21st century.